 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Whitehern Historic House & Garden is the finest example of an entire historic home in Canada.
-Three generations of the McQuesten family lived at Whitehern from 1852 until 1968.
-The building's architecture reflects an intriguing look at Hamilton, Ontario's history and 20th-century Canadian heritage.
-This finest landmark has many original furnishings and beautifully restored rooms of the original family of prominence and importance to the City.
-Whitehern contains elements from many periods, including Georgian, Victorian and Edwardian.
-The museum provides a brief history of Hamilton's most influential and wealthy families over many years.
-Costumed guides offer tours of this Victorian-era home with original furnishings from many periods.
-The Whitehern Historic House & Garden team hosts various events, workshops and exhibitions at Whitehern Historic House & Garden throughout the year.
-Whitehern Historic House & Garden offers free admission options.
+Here's The Rundown: Whitehern Historic House & Garden is the finest example of an entire historic home in Hamilton, ON.
+The building's architecture provides an intriguing look at Hamilton's history and 20th-century Canadian heritage.
+The McQuesten family lived at Whitehern for three generations, from 1852 until 1968.
+This landmark has many original furnishings and beautifully restored rooms of the original family of prominence and importance to the city.
+Whitehern contains elements from many periods, including Georgian, Victorian, and Edwardian.
+Whitehern Historic House & Garden offers a brief analysis of Hamilton's most influential and wealthy families over many years.
+Costumed guides provide tours of this Victorian-era home with original furnishings from many periods.
+Their team annually hosts various events, workshops, and exhibitions at Whitehern Historic House & Garden and offers free admission options.

 Specialty: